Enigmatic-Smile/docs/cards/README.md

 <br/>

 If the card is successfully linked, the newly created card object is returned in JSON and displayed in the response body box.
-You can also use the [Web SDK](/web) to create cards in the test environment using your test API key.
+You can also use the [Web SDK](/web) to create cards in the test environment using your test SDK key.
 If an error occurs on the card creation, you can verify the error message in the HTTP response body.

 <h5>JSON Card object</h5>